 RECOVERY is a JOURNEY, one that never ends.

 HOPE’S ON THE HORIZON, ON ITS PATH MY HEART WILL MEND.

 My name is Katie DeVries.
 I was blessed to attend Eating Recovery Center of Washington on two occasions.
-During each stay, I was blessed to receive financial support from the Eating Recovery Foundation.
+I was blessed to receive financial support from the Eating Recovery Foundation.
 This allowed me to stay in treatment so I could continue my healing.
 I write about the journey to recovery because it helps me map out the battling thoughts in my mind while also helping to explain the complexity of Eating Disorders to others.
 The Eating Disorder voice is both seductive and devastating.
 Often times it was hard to differentiate the ED voice from my own.
 Poetry is one way I am able to do this.
 In sharing these poems it is my sincere prayer that through these words, others can experience a glimpse of hope.
 I continue on this journey each day but I do believe recovery is possible, it is just within reach.

 This picture was taken by Katie at Maydenbower Beach in Bellevue, WA.